aliyun/terraform-provider-alibabacloudstack/website/docs/d/instance_types.html.markdown

 ---
 subcategory: "ECS"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_instance_types"
+page_title: "Alibabacloudstack: alibabacloudstack_instance_types"
-sidebar_current: "docs-apsarastack-datasource-instance-types"
+sidebar_current: "docs-alibabacloudstack-datasource-instance-types"
 description: |-
-    Provides a list of ECS Instance Types to be used by the apsarastack_instance resource.
+    Provides a list of ECS Instance Types to be used by the alibabacloudstack_instance resource.
 ---

-# apsarastack\_instance\_types
+# alibabacloudstack\_instance\_types

 This data source provides the ECS instance types of ApsarStack.